matech96/lord/README.md

     --test-split <ratio-of-random-test-samples>
 ```

-### Training a model
+#### Training a model
-Given a preprocessed dataset, training a GLO based model (first stage) can be done as follows:
+Given a preprocessed train set, training a GLO based model (first stage) can be done as follows:
 ```
 lord.py train --base-dir <output-root-dir>
     --data-name <input-preprocessed-data-filename>